mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 `true`.
 If the backend database server has certificate verification enabled, the `ssl_cert` and `ssl_key` parameters must also be defined.

-Custom CA certificates can be defined with the `ssl_ca_cert` parameter.
+Custom CA certificates can be defined with the `ssl_ca` parameter.

 After this, MaxScale connections between the server and/or the client will be encrypted.
 Note that the database must also be configured to use TLS/SSL